 As the source was relatively bright during the outburst, we extracted a lightcurve with the resolution of 1 SCW for both IBIS/ISGRI and the two JEM-X units.
-This is shown in Fig. 5.1, together with the monitoring observations provided by Swift/XRT (0.5-10 keV).
+This is shown in Fig. 6.1, together with the monitoring observations provided by Swift/XRT (0.5-10 keV).
 The latter data were retrieved from the Leicester University on-line analysis tool (Evans et al., 2009) and used only to compare the monitoring provided by the Swift and INTEGRAL satellites.
-We refer the http://xmm2.esac.esa.int/docs/documents/CAL-TN-0018.pdf reader to Tetarenko et al. (2016) for more details on the Swift data and the corresponding analysis.
+We refer the reader to Tetarenko et al. (2016) for more details on the Swift data and the corresponding analysis.
 In agreement with the results discussed by these authors, also the INTEGRAL data show that the source underwent a hard-to-soft spectral state transition around 57131 MJD.
 In order to prove this spectral state change more quantitatively, we extracted two sets of INTEGRAL spectra accumulating all data before and after this date for ISGRI, JEM-X1, and JEM-X2.

 Analysis of broad-band INTEGRAL spectrua for both hard and soft state is reported in Sect.
-5.4.1
+6.5.1

 We also extracted the ISGRI and JEM-X data by using only the observations carried out during the satellite revolution 1521, as the latter partly overlapped with the time of the XMM-Newton observation.
-The broad-band fit of the combined quasi-simultaneous XMM-Newton and INTEGRAL spectrum of the source is discussed in previous sections.
+The broad-band fit of the combined quasi-simultaneous XMM-Newton and INTEGRAL spectrum of the source is discussed in Sect.
+3.2.